The following questions and answers are based on currently available information and will be updated as the Gilder Center project continues to evolve.

 Who is funding this project?

 Funding will come from a range of sources, including City funding through the City Department of Cultural Affairs, and State funding administered by Empire State Development, as well as individual donors.
 The Gilder Center is named for Museum Trustee Richard Gilder, in recognition of his lifetime of extraordinarily generous giving to the Museum.
-The projected budget is $340 million, of which $277 million has been raised.

 What will be the impact on the community during the construction phase of the project?